MethodsAndPractices/vsteam/.docs/synopsis/Get-VSTeamBanner.md

-Retrieves the details of a specified banner in Azure DevOps based on its ID.
+Retrieves a banner from Azure DevOps based on its ID.